The People to Come Info

 Composer: Stephan Moore

-The People to Come will be presented at five venues:
+The People to Come was presented at five venues:

 The Yard (Work-in-Progress), Sep 12, 2012